alphaXiv/paper-implementations/omnidocbench_evals/README.md

 The easiest way to set up and run the complete evaluation is using the automated speedrun script:

+(Use 1xH100 80GB SXM and we used Lambda Labs Lambda Stack 22.04 image for this setup)

 ```bash
 ./speedrun.sh [language_filter]
 ```